Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/leetcode/README.md

 The first that come to my minds is the sequentials search, but can I use the binary search with strings ?? and before of that can I do a sorting long n ?????

+### 1342.
+Number of Steps to Reduce a Number to Zero ????????????????????

+completily loss

+### 1528.
+Shuffle String

+easy, but the problem is that right now I dont remember what is the best sorting algorithm for not reference objects items